James Kilpatrick was born 1 November 1920, and died 15 August 2010.

 - The first secret of good writing: We must look intently, and hear intently, and taste intently.

-James Jackson Kilpatrick was an American editorial columnist and grammarian.
+James Kilpatrick was an American editorial columnist and grammarian.
 He was a legal abstractionist, a social conservative, and an economic libertarian.
 Kilpatrick wrote more than a dozen books, including The Writer’s Art, about his love of language.